BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 Mira set a fingertip on the control and brought the note up just enough to rest on the skin.
 The sound did not fill the room.
 It sat where it had been placed and asked nothing.

-A light along the plate's hinge brightened by a fraction and faded.
-It was not proof.
-It was not a win.
-It was a hello.
+A faint light along the plate's hinge brightened for a moment and faded.
+It was not confirmation, nor was it a victory.
+It was simply a greeting.

 Mira saw it too.
 "I have it," she said.
 "Mark one small response at the root."